nraw/veroko/content/portfolio/work10.md

 <!--more-->

 It is an event held every year in fall; the challenge of the event is to finish 24 pages in 24 hours on a given topic.
 This year's topic was measure(ment).
-To read the full comic feel free to check it out [here](https://tinyurl.com/y5wv6e6q) 🙂